MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 ## OAuth Token Expiration

-When an OAuth is client is setup in Genesys Cloud, the admininstrator will configure how long (in seconds) the token will be valid for this specific OAuth client.
+When an OAuth is client is setup in Genesys Cloud, the administrator will configure how long (in seconds) the token will be valid for this specific OAuth client.
 When `loginClientCredentialsGrant()` is called you will retrieve an `AuthData` object containing the following information:

 1. **accessToken**: The OAuth token that will be presented on each SDK call.
 2. **tokenExpiryTime**: The number of seconds the token will expire